 Can’t find table runners in the right shade of purple?
 Buy some fabric and make them yourself.
-Have a unique idea for table place cards that isn’t available to purchase at a store?
+Have a unique idea for table place cards that isn’t available in stores?
 Buy what you need at a craft store and get to work!

-Remember to give yourself plenty of time of work on these DIY projects, and don’t be too hard on yourself when comparing what you’ve created to the perfect, store-bought alternative.
+Disclaimer #1: Remember to give yourself plenty of time of work on these DIY projects, and don’t be too hard on yourself when comparing what you’ve created to the perfect, store-bought alternative.

 Along the same lines…

 One of the first things most couples plan is the “type” of wedding they will have.
 Will it be a “rustic country chic” wedding or a “moody earthy bohemian” wedding?
 We feel like we need to choose a style, collect the decor that style requires, and do our best to pull it off for ourselves.
 We challenge ourselves to perfectly mimic or one-up a trendy style that’s already been done 1,000 times.
 Annnnnddd if we pull it off for ourselves, we win!
 Wooohoo!!…….wait, what do we win?? 🤔 Well, unless that style was really what we wanted, than the only thing we win is someone else’s dream wedding. 😬

 So mostly importantly, talk to each other about what you want the day to look like, and you can’t go wrong!

 Decorating a wedding is like pretending to be an interior designer for a year, so buying items with the intention of reusing them after your wedding is always a plus!
 To avoid spending money on items that won’t use later on, try to purchase things you could keep/use in your home after the wedding!

 Picture frames are an easy way to decorate a table!
 Plus you’ll get to keep them to decorate your home or give them as gifts!